 Company registration of their own IP address impacts location data.

 When identifying Companies we use extensive IP databases.
-However, we can't control how companies set up their organizations.
+However, we can't control how companies set up their organisations.
 If a seemingly odd location shows up it is because the IP is connected to that location.
-Perhaps when the organization was registered they were in a different location or they have set this up for another reason.
+Perhaps when the organisation was registered they were in a different location or they have set this up for another reason.

 Mailchimp integration also helps to identify the location of a visitor.